 Company Insolvency – Administrative Receivership

-Administrative Receivership is a process initiated and controlled by a secured creditor (normally a bank), which is unsure that its debt is going to be repaid by the borrower.
+Administrative Receivership is an insolvency process initiated and controlled by a secured creditor (normally a bank), which is unsure that its debt is going to be repaid by the borrower.

 Administrative Receivers are appointed to sell the assets of the company in order to repay the sums owed to the secured creditor.
 It is a procedure used increasingly less often because the security (usually a debenture) under which such receivers are appointed must have been dated before 15 September 2003.